-Draft a comprehensive job description to recruit the right person for the right job
+Recruit the right people for the right job

 General Course Outline

-Day 1 will cover: Introduction/Objectives/Overview; Needs Assessment; Job Design; Marketing; Screening/Interviewing; Orientation/Training
+Day 1 will cover: Needs Assessment; Job Design; Marketing; Screening/Interviewing; Orientation/Training

 Day 2 will cover: Retention; Leadership Styles and Strategies; Organizational Culture; Supervision and Feedback; Recognition; and Program Evaluation